What To Do If You Discover A Windshield Crack - V&F Auto Inc

 What To Do If You Discover A Windshield Crack

 windshield crack Finding a crack in your windshield can be unnerving for any driver.
-Here's what to do if you discover a windshield crack, to help make the repair process as smooth as possible:
+If you discover a windshield crack, there are a few things you can do to help make the repair process as smooth as possible.

 Stop Driving

 First thing's first— you shouldn't drive with a cracked windshield.
-Windshields are designed to provide protection from extreme impact and debris—the same forces that can cause them to crack or chip over time.
-Thankfully, most modern windshields are designed to hold together even when cracked.
-They have two layers of glass laminated together so that, even if one layer is damaged, the laminate and the other layer of glass will still hold everything together for a while.
-That said, even a small crack compromises the structural integrity of the glass; it's not an immediate danger, but you should avoid driving until the glass is replaced, especially if the crack is large or near the edge of the windshield.
+Windshields are designed to provide protection from debris and extreme impact — the same forces that can cause them to crack or chip over time.
+Thankfully, most modern windshields are designed to hold together even when broken.
+They have two layers of glass laminated together so that, if one layer is damaged, the other layer of glass will still hold everything together for a while.
+That said, even a small crack compromises the structural integrity of the glass.
+It's not an immediate danger but you should avoid driving until the glass is replaced, especially if the crack is large or near the edge of the windshield.

 Call Your Insurance

 Next, you'll want to get in touch with your insurance.
-Depending on our policy and how the windshield cracked, windshield replacement may be covered or partially covered by your insurance provider.
-Windshield replacement or repair is typically covered by your comprehensive coverage but the cost of windshield replacement is determined by your deductible.
-Thankfully, your insurance premium will not go up after a windshield claim with most insurance companies but you should always talk to your insurance company about any out-of-pocket costs and potential long-term impacts to your policy.
+Depending on your policy and how the windshield was damaged, a replacement may be covered (or partially covered) by your insurance provider.
+Windshield repair may be covered by your comprehensive coverage but the cost of the replacement is determined by your deductible.
+You should always talk to your insurance company about any out-of-pocket costs and potential long-term impacts to your policy.

 Schedule Windshield Repair